 Here is a progress photo:

-As you’re clamping, make sure to protect the wood from indentations; you can do so using paint stirrers cut into pieces.
-Below, left photo illustrates what can happen to your wood if you don’t project it.
+As I was clamping, I made sure to protect the wood from indentations using paint stirrers cut into pieces.
+Below, left photo illustrates what can happen to the wood if you don’t project it.
 Below, right photo illustrates how to protect it!